 A 5-panel drug test most often tests for common illicit drugs, including:

-The 5-panel drug test is frequently used for random drug testing via lab tests or rapid urine drug tests.
-The rapid test, which can provide results on the same day, is used by the majority of unregulated businesses.
-These drug panel tests can detect the substance between 4 and 7 days after usage using urine testing.
+These 5-panel drug tests are frequently used for random testing through lab tests or rapid urine drug tests.
+The rapid tests, which can provide same-day results, are popular among unregulated businesses.
+Urine-based drug panel tests can detect substances between 4 and 7 days after use.

 What is on a 7-panel drug test?